dgaydukov/cert-spring5/files/spring5.md

 management.endpoints.web.base-path = /
 management.endpoints.web.path-mapping.health = apphealth
 ```
-By default only `/health` & `/info` are enabled, cause actuator doesn't have any security.
+By default only `/health` & `/info` are enabled, cause actuator doesn't have any security (yet it autoconfigure security with bean `ManagementWebSecurityAutoConfiguration`).
 You can secure it with spring security, and enable other features by adding `management.endpoints.web.exposure.include = health,info,beans,conditions`, or set it to `*` to include all endpoints.
 If you want to include all, except a few you can add `include=*` and `management.endpoints.web.exposure.exclude = info, beans`.